 Riga Graduate School of Law (RGSL) on 6-7 December, 2018 was hosting conference titled “Competition, Big Data and Fundamental Rights”.
 The conference is the second event in a series of four conferences of the Erasmus+ Jean Monnet project "Fundamental Rights at the Frontiers of the European Union".

-The conference will bring together key experts in the respective areas – lawyers, professors, judges, industry players from various sectors and state officials from United Kingdom, Italy, Spain, United States, Hungary, Latvia and Estonia.
+The conference brought together key experts in the respective areas – lawyers, professors, judges, industry players from various sectors and state officials from United Kingdom, Italy, Spain, United States, Hungary, Latvia and Estonia.

-One of the keynote speakers at the conference is Igor Rodin, Managing Partner at Deloitte, who will speak about the ethical challenges of building artificial intelligence.
+One of the keynote speakers at the conference was Igor Rodin, Managing Partner at Deloitte, who spoke about the ethical challenges of building artificial intelligence.

 Conference speakers included Alessandro Mantelero, a legal expert on data protection and big data regulation and Associate Professor of Private Law at the Polytechnic University of Turin, Amedeo Arena, Associate Professor of European Union Law at University of Naples Federico II, Ineta Ziemele, President of the Constitutional of Latvia and RGSL Professor, Andris Tauriņš, Senior Associate at Sorainen law office amongst others.

 Welcome speech by Waleed Gumaa, Director of Riga Graduate School of Law Masters Programmes

 Prof. Ineta Ziemele (President of the Constitutional Court of Latvia, Professor at Riga Graduate School of Law).
 "Fundamental Rights and Data Protection in European free movement space" -

 Igor Rodin (Managing Partner at Deloitte Latvia).
 "How could it have happened?
 (The challenge of building artificial intelligence that is as stupid as ours)"